Washington Project for the Arts: Notable exhibitions

+In 1985, “Art in Washington and Its Afro-American Presence: 1940-1970,” featured DC resident artists Elizabeth Catlett, David Driskell, Lois Mailou Jones, James A. Porter, and Alma Thomas.

 In June 1989, the Corcoran Gallery of Art canceled The Perfect Moment: Robert Mapplethorpe Photographs, which included (among other things) sexually explicit images involving gay BDSM, and two photos of children with exposed genitals.
 This was in the context of the culture wars of the late 1980s, when Sen. Jesse Helms, Rep. Dick Armey, among others, questioned grant funding for individual artists, from the National Endowment for the Arts, for art that they considered "morally reprehensible trash."
 Not wanting to let an important exhibition fall to the wayside, the underwriters of the show went to the WPA, who presented the controversial show in its own space from July 21 – August 13, 1989.
 48,863 visitors, a standing record, attended the exhibition.
 There was a seminar about the historical impact 20 years later.

 In the fall of 1989, The Blues Aesthetic exhibition was held.

 In October through November 1995, it showed a retrospective of the artist Noche Crist, Romanian rhapsodies.

 In December 1995, Hostile Witness was shown, by the artist, Shailish Thakor.

 In the summer of 2005 the WPA\C organized one of its largest membership shows ever at the seven spaces that made up the Warehouse Galleries, Theater and Cafe complex on 7th Street, NW in Washington, D.C.
 Titled and curated by F. Lennox Campello, "Seven", the show included works by Sam Gilliam, Mark Jenkins, Frank Warren, Tim Tate, Chan Chao, and many other well-known DC area member artists.